ChiragVaghela10/digit_recognition/README.md

 The plot is an illustration of 'Elbow Method' and shows that the accuracy peaks when k is in range of 5 - 10.
 Then the accuracy sharply decreases indicating accuracy peak as overfit of the model.
-The sharp decrease in accuracy is due distinct features of the digits present in data and to the generalization of model.
+The sharp decrease in accuracy is due to the generalization of model.
 The further slow decrease in accuracy is supported by the fact that overall cost function is non-increasing function which is to calculate minimum distance between mean (centroid) and the data points.
+The elbow curve is **not a smooth decreasing function** indicating reliability of the chosen method to determine optimum value of K. The reason for non-smoothness and more like elbow shape is because each hand-written digit group (group of samples indicating 0s, 1s and so on) has distinct features of that particular digit present in the data (i.e. numerical representation) and when K reaches near the optimum value, the model generalizes.
+This is a trade off for the decrease in train cost vs increase in test cost leading to little bit lesser accuracy than smaller values of K (overfit case).

 ## Installation
 1. Create a virtual environment.